DJI RYZE TELLO REVIEW

 The Tello is priced the same in dollars in the US as it is in pounds in the UK – whilst UK consumers might be put off by the lack of parity in the pricing in real terms, it is quite a steal compared to some other brands.
 We did find it slightly cheaper here.

 Ryze Tello – In The Box

-From what we can see, it looks like you will get everything you need to get started and a little more with an extra four blades thrown in for good measure.
+Upon receiving and opening the box, it is quickly apparent that you will get everything you need to get started and a little more with an extra four blades thrown in for good measure.
 If we know DJI there is also sure to be a range of accessories available for the Tello with various colours already been touted in a similar way to the Spark.

 Under the hood, the Tello has a 14 core Intel processor (the Movidius Myriad 2 VPU) which was last seen in the Spark and it is this that allows you to launch the drone from the palm of your hand – something that has been replicated in the Tello and that will very much appeal to younger users.
 In fact, according to the Amazon product page for the Tello the manufacturer has a minimum recommended age of just 8 years – although we advocate 14+ as with most other drones.